alexispuckett3/Lab-5/Home.md

 **Part Two:** Controlling an LED with a potentiometer

-Keep the Arduino RedBoard connected to the computer and open the Analog Read Serial Program that is a sample program on Arduino IDE.
+Keep the Arduino RedBoard connected to the computer and open the Analog Read Serial Program that is a sample program on Arduino IDE (Creative Commons Attribution ShareALike 3.0, 2016, Analog Read Serial, https://www.arduino.cc/en/Tutorial/BuiltInExamples/AnalogReadSerial).

 <p align="center">
   <img src="https://github.com/hrma240/Lab-5/blob/main/Screenshot%202024-02-15%20at%2011.01.42%20AM.png">